 Advanced study of the human absorption and metabolism of macronutrients.
 Information will be integrated with current research and specific patient populations.
-Completion Requirements Grade of at least B

 NUTR568: HEALTH ASSESSMENT II

 This course covers advanced nutrition and health assessment.
 Students will learn and apply various methods for assessing dietary intake and advanced anthropometry and physical examination.
 In addition, this course will cover the assessment of visceral and somatic protein, vitamins, minerals, blood chemistry, and novel nutrition biomarkers.
 Further, this class will delve into the treatment of abnormal blood-based nutritional biomarkers.